 - Cran.r: R package 'convergEU: Monitoring Convergence of EU Countries'

 The following working paper contains the package description and its function, including fully developed examples.
+A tutorial is also available.

 The basis for the development of the R package is the STATA script developed out of the project 'Eurofound, 2018, Upward convergence in the EU: Concepts, measurements and indicators, Publications Office of the European Union, Luxembourg.'
+The script allows the performance of convergence analysis on a given indicator uploaded from a local data source and produces a semi-automated output containing the full convergence analysis as presented in the report.

 - STATA script available on github: Hitchhiker - STATA Toolkit for upward convergence analysis, or